marc-f/adamcod.es/_posts/2013-02-28-how-to-hire-a-developer.md

 When I say realistic, I mean: I've had one list Windows Server 2009 among their core skills, another claim 15 years PHP experience when PHP was 13 years old, and another 4 years CakePHP experience when Cake was 3 years old.

-Clearly these people were trying to pull a fast one.
-You can throw their CVs away at this point.
+I'm not saying these people were trying to pull a fast one, but when I see something like this it instantly turns me off.
+You can throw their CVs away at this point if you want to.
 Unfortunately I cannot.
 As long as their core skills are listed and match our requirements, I am required by employment legislation that governs my employers industry to consider them.
 So be careful, make sure you're not bound by similar legislation too.

 ###Previous Employment###

 Here we're looking for just a couple of things.
 We want to make sure they've done what we want them to do before and for the required amount of time (if you decided this was important in your requirements), and that the companies actually exist, and don't belong to them and/or a family member.
 There's nothing wrong with this per-se (I freelanced for 4 years before getting my first full-time job), but it requires extra scrutiny to make sure it's not made-up experience.
+Obviously, Google is your friend here.

 Make sure nothing stands out and that everything seems above board.
 It's important that everything they're describing they've done makes sense, and seems logical for their previous job title and the salary that you're offering.